antares-codes/etl-val-node/README.md

 11. Start your node.

      ```bash
-     docker-compose up -d
+     screen -S node
+     ./openethereum --config=node.toml --jsonrpc-port=8545 --jsonrpc-cors=all --jsonrpc-interface=all --jsonrpc-hosts=all --jsonrpc-apis=web3,eth,net,parity --ws-interface=all --ws-apis=web3,eth,net,parity,pubsub --ws-origins=all --ws-hosts=all --ws-max-connections=10 --max-peers=100
      ```

-     After docker containers are created, the node will sync with the chain (may take a while, 3+ hours).
+     The node will sync with the chain (may take a while, 3+ hours).

-     To restart you need to use `docker-compose stop` and `docker-compose start` being in the `validator-node-dockerized` directory.
+     To safely minimize the screen by entering (CTRL+a+d)

 12. Check if sync is completed.